jddecker/tvnextepisode/README.md

 $ python3 tvnextepisode.py
 ```

-OR
+OR with the `-s` flag:

 ```
-$ python3 tvnextepisode.py "what we do in the shadows"
+$ python3 tvnextepisode.py -s "what we do in the shadows"
 ```

-OR
+OR with the `--show` flag:

 ```
-$ python3 tvnextepisode.py what we do in the shadows
+$ python3 tvnextepisode.py --show "what we do in the shadows"
 ```

 ## PowerShell Usage